 What Is the Yale Young Global Scholars Program?

 Yale Young Global Scholars (previously known as "Ivy Scholars") is a summer enrichment program for high school students.
 It offers three sessions, in June and July, where students spend 13 days in one of five programs.
-(The 2020 program has been reduced and moved online as a result of the coronavirus.)
+YYGS will return to residential sessions for June and July 2023.

 By participating in the program, students can learn about a subject of particular interest to them and spend time with like-minded peers.
 Each program includes lectures, seminars, and a capstone project.
 The Yale Global Scholars program emphasizes small lectures, collaborative learning, and a diverse community.
 Roughly 2,500 students from over 120 countries attend each summer.